mui/material-ui/docs/src/pages/guides/typescript/typescript-pt.md

 const theme = createMyTheme({ appDrawer: { breakpoint: 'md' }});
 ```

-## Uso da propriedade `component`
+## Usage of `component` prop

-Material-UI allows you to replace a component's root node via a `component` property.
-For example, a `Button`'s root node can be replaced with a React Router `Link`, and any additional props that are passed to `Button`, such as `to`, will be spread to the `Link` component.
-For a code example concerning `Button` and `react-router-dom` checkout [this Button demo](/components/buttons/#third-party-routing-library).
+Material-UI allows you to replace a component's root node via a `component` prop.
+For example, a Button's root node can be replaced with a React Router's Link, and any additional props that are passed to Button, such as `to`, will be spread to the Link component.
+For a code example concerning Button and react-router-dom checkout [these demos](/guides/composition/#routing-libraries).

 Not every component fully supports any component type you pass in.
 If you encounter a component that rejects its `component` props in TypeScript please open an issue.
 There is an ongoing effort to fix this by making component props generic.